How to care for vaginal flora with probiotics

 How do probiotics contribute to the well-being of the vaginal ecosystem?

-Within the vaginal ecosystem, another of the mucous membranes of the human body in which probiotics intervene, a delicate balance is maintained between hormones, bacteria and acidity levels.
+Within the vaginal ecosystem, another of the mucous membranes of the human body in which probiotics play a role, a delicate balance is maintained between hormones, bacteria, and acidity levels.

-In fact, vaginal infections usually occur when the most abundant bacteria in the vagina, Lactobacilli, are outnumbered by other bacteria or foreign microorganisms.
-Lactobacilli act as a first line of defense that prevents infectious agents from causing harm.
+In fact, vaginal infections often occur when the most abundant bacteria in the vagina, Lactobacilli, are outnumbered by other bacteria or foreign microorganisms.
+Lactobacilli act as a first line of defense, preventing infectious agents from causing harm.

 Under normal conditions, lactobacilli produce lactic acid, which prevents the growth of other harmful bacteria in a more acidic environment.

 In fact, its function is to help produce hydrogen peroxide: a component that creates a hostile environment for microorganisms.
-Come on, it makes it difficult for harmful bacteria to prevent them from outnumbering the good bacteria.
+Basically, it makes it difficult for harmful bacteria to outnumber the beneficial bacteria.

-Finally, probiotics are also believed to stimulate the immune system of the host (that is, us) and activate cells to kill unwanted microorganisms.
+Finally, probiotics are also believed to stimulate the host's immune system (that is, us) and activate cells to eliminate unwanted microorganisms.

 It may interest you: